itaysnir/itaysnir.github.io/_posts/2024-12-27-pwnable-tw.md

 An example run gave me the following libc leak on the remote, `0xf76df041` (0x41 is our inserted 'A').

-#### Arbitrary Stack Write
+#### Stack Write

 The main vulnerability of this challenge seems to be the fact that we can write infinite amount of numbers to the 8-slot size array, and sort all of them. \
-This means the primitive is pretty limited - we can write any data we want into the stack, but it would get sorted, being interpreted as 4-byte uints.
+This means the primitive is pretty limited - we can write any data we want into the stack, but it would get sorted, being interpreted as 4-byte uints. \
+The main obstacle is the fact that while we want to overwrite the return address and perform easy-win ROP (by jumping to `libc`), the stack canary wrecks us. \
+There are few possible cool ideas:

+1. If theres a stack canary somewhere upper in the stack, such as due to some other function call, we may simply sort it to our desired slot!

+2. While we corrupt the outermost main's frame stack, notice the inner function that actually performs the sort, is also guarded with a stack canary - and this is the exact same canary.
+Hence, if we can make sure the innermost frame would get sorted, such that the inner frame's canary would be written at the outer frame's canary address, we would bypass this check.

 ### Solution